Note on identifying four-dimensional vacuum solutions from Weyl invariants: Type-D solution with plane boundary

+\ee Clearly, the relation among $W^2$, $W^3$, and $dW^2$ for the solution \eqref{Ourmetric} must be identical to the solution \eqref{metric}.
+This is a very positive indication that the two solutions are the same.
+Nevertheless, this is not enough.
+One needs to also check Weyl invariants with all possible covariant derivatives acting on the NP variables.

-One can continue the algorithm for proving that the Weyl invariants with arbitrary times covariant derivatives for the two metrics must be identical.
-The new ingredients for computing those types of Weyl invariants are the spin coefficients acted by one or more directional derivatives and the Weyl scalar acted by two or more directional derivatives.
+The new ingredients for computing those types of Weyl invariants are the spin coefficients acted by one or more covariant derivatives and the Weyl scalar acted by two or more covariant derivatives.
 They must contribute identically to the Weyl invariants following precisely the justification for the directional derivatives of the Weyl scalar $\Psi_2$.
-Since any individual Weyl invariant for the two metrics \eqref{metric} and \eqref{Ourmetric} is given in the same form, any relations of the Weyl invariants must be the same for those two metrics.
+More precisely, let us make the identification $w=r$, which yields that the NP variables in \eqref{HopfNP} and \eqref{OurNP} are identical.
+A covariant derivative acting on any NP variable can be projected on the null frame as \be \n_\mu S=D S n_\mu + \Delta S l_\mu - \delta S \bm_\mu - \xbar\delta S m_\mu, \ee where $S$ denotes any NP variable.
+Since the tetrads \eqref{Hopf} and \eqref{Our} are in completely different forms, the directional derivative would give rise to distinctions for the two solutions.
+Interestingly, the NP variables in \eqref{HopfNP} and \eqref{OurNP} are only functions of $w$ and $r$, respectively.
+That means only the $w$-component of \eqref{Hopf} and $r$-component of \eqref{Our} are relevant for computing the covariant derivative, which are identical with the identification $w=r$.
+Hence, all NP variables acted by one covariant derivative are identical for the two solutions up to the tetrad bases.
+Since one needs to compute the contractions for all tetrad bases for deriving the Weyl invariants, one can conclude that the contributions from all NP variables acted by one covariant derivative are identical.
+Moreover, $w$-component of \eqref{Hopf} and $r$-component of are only functions of $w$ and $r$, respectively.
+The above algorithm can be extended to the case with arbitrary covariant derivatives acting on the NP variables.
+That means all possible Weyl invariants for the two solution must be identical.
+Thus, any relations of the Weyl invariants must be the same for those two metrics.
 As both solutions are vacuum solution of four-dimensional Einstein equation, the identification of the Weyl invariants yields that they must be the same solution, at least locally.